 An axisymmetric coordinate system was used in the model to simulate the deformation of the bubbles rising in a vertical tube.
 The tube diameter was assumed to be around four times as that of the bubble diameter in order to reduce the wall influence on bubble movement.
-Bubbles with diameter ranged from 0.8 mm to 10 mm were simulated.
-Larger bubbles broke up before they reached their terminal velocity.

 Fig. 1.
-A comparison between the results of simulations with those of the experiments (Clift et al.; 1978) for terminal rise velocity against initial bubble diameter.
+A comparison between the results of simulations with those of the experiments (Grace; 1978) for terminal rise velocity against initial bubble diameter.
 Based on the experiments, the rise velocity should be located in the region surrounded by the solid lines.